casific/murmur/README.md

 ## Installation notes
 Murmur is built using Android Studio using java 1.8 plugin.
 To setup your own build:
 1. Clone the repository
 2. Open android studio
 3. From the splash menu select Open existing android studio project
-4. Navigate to where the clone is located and select the build.gradle file.
+4. Navigate to where the clone is located and select the build.gradle file
 5. wait for android studio to complete building the project (will require internet connection)

 # Troubleshooting
 If you have any issues setting up your build environment consider the following:
 1. Update your java plugin to 1.8 or higher
 2. Ensure you have the latest build tools version from the sdk manager

 ## Dependencies / 3rd party libraries
-Android support library
+1. Android support library
-Android AppCompat extension
+2. Android AppCompat extension
-ZXing : used in QR-code read/creation
+3. ZXing : used in QR-code read/creation
-Okio : used in cryptographic engine of the storage and network layer Spongycastle : used in cryptographic engine of the storage layer SystemBarTint : provides translucent theme for older API levels Log4J : used to create and send logs as part of the Send Feedback feature
+4. Okio : used in cryptographic engine of the storage and network layer
+5. Spongycastle : used in cryptographic engine of the storage layer
+6. SystemBarTint : provides translucent theme for older API levels
+7. Log4J : used to create and send logs as part of the Send Feedback feature